 This performance has grown in the 18 years that ADT has been gifting it and has become a tradition among both Military Personnel and local ADT Patrons.

 Community Open House

 Young people from age 8 to 19 from any dance experience level are invited to the Alabama Dance Theatre’s studios at the Armory Learning Arts Center to try a series of three classes, each an hour long, from 10am to 1:30pm.
 Classes will rotate by age group to take one class with each guest teacher; ADT faculty will be present to assist.
 A free t-shirt for the event will be given to each participant.
 Advance registration is required, but the day’s classes are free and open to any member of the community.

 The Armory Learning Arts Center’s Covid-19 protocols will be in place for this event, with temperature checks at the door, masks, and spacing.
 Advanced registration is strongly suggested to secure a space.
 All participants will be placed according to age, and will be grouped Ages 8-11, 12-14, and 15-19 years.
 Class Attire should be clothing that allows freedom of movement with socks for footwear.
 Long hair should be secured.
 Jewelry and loose clothing should not be worn in class.
 Registration is FREE.
 Class sizes are limited and will be filled in the order that registration is received.
 Forms are available at alabamadancetheatre.com.

-Community Day is planned to be held on a quarterly basis through 2021.
+Community Day is planned to be held several times a year through 2023.
 Sponsors of 2021 Community Day events are the Alabama State Council on the Arts, the National Endowment for the Arts, and the Kiwanis Club of Montgomery Foundation.
 The series is a partnership with the City of Montgomery’s Department of Cultural Affairs and the Department of Parks and Recreation.